 A dining-room facelift can be as simple as mixing up the styles and patterns of your chairs.
 For a modern effect, place classic upholstered pieces at the head and foot of your table, then use modern wood chairs, a long bench or colorful ottomans on the sides.

 “One of the easiest ways to make a dramatic, immediate home improvement is to paint one wall a bright or dark color,” Kjos says.
-Gray is trending this season, since it plays off other contrasting colors and feels modern.
-Kjos says she’s also feeling black, navy, burgundy and emerald green this year.
+Gray is a good choice, since it plays off other contrasting colors and feels modern.
 Not so sure about painting a feature wall?
 Try painting objects like vases, flower pots and small furniture for colorful impact at little cost.

 By Ani Palen